 Seared and shredded pork with pickled red onion, cilantro, and a mango chutney.
 Great contrast of flavors with the pork and mango.

 A huge portion of sashimi grade ahi tuna packed into a hard shell tortilla, with ginger, chili paste, sesame seed oil, chili aioli, and a soy based sweet sauce.
 Most sushi restaurants don't serve raw tuna this good.
+The raw salmon taco is equally as good.

 Fresh and delicious blue crab in a hard shell tortilla, also as fully packed as the ahi tuna.